How Do Statins Work?

 Statin drugs work by blocking a step in the body’s production of cholesterol.
 Cholesterol is a produced in the liver in a complex series of biochemical reactions – 25 reaction steps - this synthesis in the liver is called do novo synthesis.
-Statin drugs block the enzyme linked to the liver's cholesterol production, HMG-CoA (3-hydroxy-3-methyglutaryl COA) reductase, thus inhibiting the liver's ability to produce LDL.
-This causes an increase in the number of the LDL receptors on the surface of liver cells, resulting in more cholesterol being removed from the bloodstream and a reduction in risk for high-cholesterol related diseases.
+Statin drugs block the enzyme critical for one step in cholesterol synthesis, HMG-CoA (3-hydroxy-3-methyglutaryl COA) reductase, thus inhibiting the liver's ability to produce cholesterol.
+This causes an increase in the number of low-density lipoprotein (LDL) receptors on the surface of liver cells, resulting in more cholesterol being removed from the bloodstream and a reduction in risk for high-cholesterol related diseases.
 Statin drugs have been shown to lower LDL levels from 18% - 55% and to raise HDL levels 5% - 15%.
 The reasons for the large range in these numbers is that people respond differently to medications and a number of different regimens were examined.
 Studies have also shown that statin drugs can help the body reabsorb cholesterol that has accumulated on the artery walls.

 Diagram from FDA website